Effective Masses and Spring-Rates and a Lever-Ratio or Gear-Ratio

 Mass Moment of Inertia of geometric shapes

-Simple geometric shapes have standard formulas that you can use to evaluate the Mass Moment-of-Inertia, usually about at the Center-of-Mass and about the axis perpendicular to the rotational plane.
+Simple geometric shapes have standard formulas that you can use to evaluate the Mass Moment-of-Inertia, usually at the Center-of-Mass and about the axis perpendicular to the rotational plane.

 Example: the Mass Moment-of-Inertia, , of a rectangular, prismatic body, that rotates about an axis, , that is perpendicular to a plane, and through the Center-of-Mass*, is: